 - Fieldwork Expenses Students must be able to provide their own transportation to fieldwork sites.
 Level I Fieldwork sites may occur within a 90 minute drive of the campus or student’s home.
-Students should plan early in their curriculum for potential future costs associated with Level II fieldwork, to include travel (at least one Level II may occur out of area/state), housing, site required clothing, additional background requirements, immunizations, etc. as listed below.
+Students should plan early in their curriculum for potential future costs associated with Level II fieldwork, to include travel (at least one Level II will occur out of area/state), housing, site required clothing, additional background requirements, immunizations, etc. as listed below

 - Students may have to pay transportation, parking and meals during fieldwork experiences.

 - Students may have to pay for random drug tests required either by the program or the fieldwork site.

 - Students are expected to pay for criminal background checks at the beginning of the program for Brenau University and possibly for the fieldwork sites.